P-Worthington/calculator/README.md

 <img src="assets/readme-images/calc-readme-lighthouse.jpg">

 ## Deployment
 Deployment was done via GitHub.
 Testing was performed on the deployed site to ensure that the CSS and JS files were connected showing the right file path.

+The application was deployed to GitHub pages from the code and automation tab within teh settings of the repository.
+It was deployed from the main branch.

 Testing using IOS was done to ensure functionality on Apple devices.
 Due to the lack of a defined color of the calculator integers they were displayed in blue by ISO (Safari) as default.
 This was rectified by providing a color in the CSS file for the buttons.